scoulomb/myDNS/3-DNS-solution-providers/4-about-the-standard/7-valid-fqdn-3-length-suite.md

 <!--only if we want to allow it
 project SUITE-7809

-for auto flow via dnsi we dit it as some client wanted it but could have said automated record should not support it and layer above in template there said not allowed
+for auto flow via dnsi we did it as some client wanted it but could have said automated record should not support it and layer above in template (at create/assess) there said not allowed as we have this check https://codereview.stackexchange.com/questions/235473/fqdn-validation (could be non blocking) while back end itself is permissive => OK, here from this details angle and stor comment clear OK

-regex dnsi not crazy OK -> link non nr see end of year 2020: https://github.com/scoulomb/private_script
+regex dnsi not crazy OK => link non nr see end of year 2020: https://github.com/scoulomb/private_script
 -->
 If we would allow japanese character, it would not be appropriate.